Renyi relative entropies of quantum Gaussian states: Introduction

 Two special cases of our formulas have already appeared in the literature, and so it is pertinent to recall these developments now.
 To see the first one, we should note that the following limit holds for the sandwiched R\'enyi relative entropy:

 where $F(\rho,\sigma)$ denotes the well known quantum fidelity \cite{U76}:

 Due to the significance of fidelity in quantum information theory, a number of works have already devised formulas for the fidelity of quantum Gaussian states.
-The authors of \cite{PS00,WKO00}\ determined a general formula for the fidelity of two zero-mean Gaussian states.
-The authors of \cite{WKO00} found the first general formula for the fidelity of two zero-mean Gaussian states in terms of their Hamiltonian matrices, using the tools of \cite{Balian1969}.
-In \cite{PS00}, the determination of the characteristic function of a Gaussian state sandwiched by the square root of another Gaussian state led to a simpler expression involving only the corresponding covariance matrices, again for the zero-mean case.
-Some years after these developments, a general formula for the fidelity between two-mode Gaussian states was derived in \cite{MM12} (see also the review in \cite{Olivares2012}).
-In \cite{MM12}, an expression for the $n$-mode case is also given, which can be evaluated numerically.
-More explicit formulas to deal with this latter case were found recently in \cite{BBP15}.
+The authors of Refs.~\onlinecite{PS00,WKO00}\ determined a general formula for the fidelity of two zero-mean Gaussian states.
+The authors of Ref.~\onlinecite{WKO00} found the first general formula for the fidelity of two zero-mean Gaussian states in terms of their Hamiltonian matrices, using the tools of Ref.~\onlinecite{Balian1969}.
+In Ref.~\onlinecite{PS00}, the determination of the characteristic function of a Gaussian state sandwiched by the square root of another Gaussian state led to a simpler expression involving only the corresponding covariance matrices, again for the zero-mean case.
+A number of special cases have also been considered in several contributions \cite{T96,S98,PS98,MMS03,NC05,OPA06,MM08,Marian2008,BJORK20104440,GBMM10}.
+Some years after these developments, a general formula for the fidelity between two-mode Gaussian states was derived in Ref.~\onlinecite{MM12} (see also the review in Ref.~\onlinecite{Olivares2012}).
+In Ref.~\onlinecite{MM12}, an expression for the $n$-mode case was also given, which can be evaluated numerically.
+More explicit formulas to deal with this latter case were found recently in Ref.~\onlinecite{BBP15}.
+See Ref.~\onlinecite{PhysRevA.93.052330} for further developments.

 In addition to the fidelity of Gaussian states, researchers have also investigated the Petz--R\'{e}nyi relative entropy of Gaussian states exclusively for the case when $\alpha\in(0,1)$.
-The authors of \cite{CMMAB08} contributed a formula for the Petz--R\'{e}nyi relative entropy for the case of single-mode Gaussian states, and this approach was generalized to the $n$-mode case in \cite{PL08}.
+The authors of Ref.~\onlinecite{CMMAB08} contributed a formula for the Petz--R\'{e}nyi relative entropy for the case of single-mode Gaussian states, and this approach was generalized to the $n$-mode case in Ref.~\onlinecite{PL08}.
 It is worthwhile to note that these authors were interested in the symmetric error exponent of quantum hypothesis testing and that the Petz--R\'{e}nyi relative entropy arises naturally in this context.
+The particular case of $\alpha = 1/2$ for the Petz--R\'enyi relative entropy was considered in Ref.~\onlinecite[Lemma~2]{H72} and Ref.~\onlinecite{MM15}, wherein a compact formula was given for this case.

 In light of these prior works, the main contribution of our paper can be understood as a general formula for the Petz--R\'{e}nyi relative entropy for $\alpha\in(1,\infty)$ and for the sandwiched R\'{e}nyi relative entropy for $\alpha\in(0,1)\cup(1,\infty)$.
 Of especial interest is the hitherto elusive case for the Petz--R\'{e}nyi relative entropy when $\alpha\in(1,\infty)$.
 Additionally, we derive an alternate expression for the Petz--R\'{e}nyi relative entropy for $\alpha\in(0,1)$.
 We find that these formulas simplify significantly when $\alpha=2$, and we also devote a section to the derivation of a formula for the max-relative entropy of quantum Gaussian states.
 Specifically, our main results are as follows: